3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 - [x] Resource methods implemented with GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD support
 - [x] Sub-resource Locators (only supports returning of instantiated objects rather than classes, as MuServer does not instantiate classes for the API user)
-- [ ] Custom HTTP methods not supported.
+- [ ] Arbitrary custom HTTP methods are not supported.
+A custom request-method designator annotated with `@HttpMethod` is only usable when its value is one of Mu Server's built-in `Method` enum values.

 #### 3.3.1 Visibility